filecoin-project/filecoin-docs/content/en/storage-provider/skills/linux/index.md

 {{< /alert >}}

 {{< alert >}}
+**Do not use swap partitions**.

-It is advised **not to configure a swap partition** for the servers involved in Lotus.
-Most of the systems will have high memory capacity (some with 1TB and possibly more), so adding a normal sized swap partition will not really increase the total memory.
-More importantly though because swap writes on disk it is a lot slower than RAM.
-It could lead to unpredictable behavior if your Lotus systems would start swapping to disk.
-It is therefore better to know the limits and (sealing) bandwidth of your setup and to configure accordingly, without evacuating to swap.
+Most systems have high memory capacity (some with 1TB and possibly more), so adding a normal-sized swap partition will not significantly increase the total memory.
+More importantly, swap partition write speeds are [substantially slower than RAM](https://www.techtarget.com/searchwindowsserver/definition/swap-file-swap-space-or-pagefile).
+This decrease in write speed can lead to unpredictable behavior.
+We recommend that you review the limits and bandwidth of your setup and configure it accordingly without using a swap partition.
 {{< /alert >}}